 There are no easy answers to those questions, and I think the way we respond to them is guided more by emotion than reason.
 Maybe that’s fine—maybe it takes awhile for homophobia’s wounds to heal.
 And maybe that’s what this issue is really about: the enduring power of trauma in an age of renewed anxiety.

 After all, my mother—a first-generation American Jew—didn’t drive German cars for her entire life.

-To refresh your memory, Chick-fil-A was once notorious with anti-gay causes.
+To refresh your memory, Chick-fil-A was once notoriously anti-gay.
 In 2012, the company’s CEO, Dan Cathy, proudly stated he was “guilty as charged” for supporting anti-same-sex-marriage initiatives.
 In a radio interview, he elaborated on these views, saying, “I think we are inviting God’s judgment on our nation when we shake our fist at him and say, ‘We know better than you as to what constitutes a marriage.'
 And I pray God’s mercy on our generation that has such a prideful, arrogant attitude to think that we have the audacity to define what marriage is about.”